 Olympic National Park (Adriana Rhames, Share the Experience)

-If we’ve learned anything over the last few years, it’s that plans change quickly.
+We know that plans can change quickly.
 To easily manage your existing Recreation.gov reservations or book a new reservation, install the Recreation.gov mobile app.
 From hiking permits to campsites, the mobile app allows you to quickly reserve a site or activity or modify your existing reservation.

 Tip: Install the Recreation.gov mobile app while you have an internet connection.
 Many public land locations are in areas where cell coverage is very limited or non-existent.
-Many federally managed campgrounds are offering Scan & Pay capabilities for first-come, first-served campsites.
+Some federally managed campgrounds offer scan and pay capabilities for first-come, first-served campsites.
 This means you can pay with your credit card using the Recreation.gov mobile app.
 Arrive on-site, claim an available first-come, first-served campsite, and conveniently provide your digital payment.